ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.2.19 =
+* Added some shortcodes to use in single item layout template

 = 6.2.18 =
 * Admin link listing now has tags columns
 * Admin link listing now allows for filtering of links by tag